iloi21/AUV-website/README.md

 # Titan Underwater Robotics
+We’re thrilled to have you here in our growing community of innovators and engineers at CSUF, all passionate about ROV (Remotely Operated Vehicle) and AUV (Autonomous Underwater Vehicle) design projects!

 # Overview
 The AUV is a legacy senior design project at California State University, Fullerton, in the Computer Engineering program.
 The goal of this project is to design an autonomous underwater vehicle that will use machine learning to detect objects and maneuver accordingly underwater.